Adam-Spenton/unit_13_assignment_2_Adam_Spenton/L2U13A1T4_Adam_Spenton.md

 + Needs to be interesting with a colourful design that remains consistent though all pages.
 <br>
-Every webpage has been colour the same in the same colourful design
+Every webpage has been colour the same in the same colourful design.

 + Needs to make sure that simple things like images work on all devices.
 <br>